IgoMedeiros/buildings-with-ocean-view-code-challenge/README.md

-Certainly!
-Here’s a detailed README-style explanation for the provided code:

----

 # **Buildings with an Ocean View**

 This solution identifies which buildings in a given array have a view of the ocean.
 A building has a view of the ocean if: